serencha/promptu/README.md

 # *promptu*
 ## What is Promptu?

-**Promptu** is not a messaging app, nor is it a social platform in its traditional form.
+**Promptu** is a social media platform based entirely around spontaneous audio messages about engaging and fun prompts that change daily.

 We created **Promptu** to eliminate the pressure of traditional social media and enable less consequential online presence.
 Create a place for users to have genuine, fun, and impromptu interactions that imitate in-person banter.